docs-training2/docs-training/faqs2.md

 - This list is for training
 - This second list item is for training, too
 - This third list item helps train as well
+  - This allows another level in your unordered list

 ### Is Docker SSO available for all paid subscriptions?